Oma's German Spätzle Recipe – Easy Homemade Noodles

 Ingredients:

-• 2¼ cups all-purpose flour
+• 2¼ cups (293 grams) all-purpose flour

-• 1 teaspoon salt
+• 1 teaspoon (6 grams) salt

 • 2 large eggs

-• about ½ - 1 cup water
+• about ½ - 1 cup (120 - 240 milliliters) water or milk

 Instructions:

-2. Add eggs and mix well.
+2. Add the eggs and mix well.

 Notes/Hints:

-• Although not the traditional method, you can make the Spätzle batter in the bowl of a stand mixer fitted with a dough hook.
+• Although not the traditional method, you can make the spätzle batter in the bowl of a stand mixer fitted with a dough hook.

 • You can subtitute ½ - 1 cup milk for the water.

-• If you are making your Spaetzle ahead of time, stir in a little butter to keep them from sticking together and store in an airtight container.
+• If you are making your spätzle ahead of time, stir in a little butter to keep them from sticking together and store in an airtight container.
 They'll keep in the fridge for a few days.
 They also freeze really well.

-• Another fabulous way to serve these is to turn them into Cheese Spätzle.
+• Another fabulous way to serve these is to turn them into cheese spätzle.

 * * * * *